 Depending on how much room you have at your disposal, here are two good options:

-If I were to choose one or the other, I would choose the parallel bars.
-Simply because you cannot do dips on parallettes.
+If we were to choose one or the other, we would choose the parallel bars, simply because you can't do dips on parallettes.

-In terms of convenience, I find it easier to grab this item and do a few handstand push-ups, rather than grabbing the parallel bars which are heavier, bulkier, etc.
+It's easier to get them and do a few handstand push-ups, rather than grabbing the parallel bars which are heavier, bulkier, etc.

-Now, as a beginner, think about practicing your handstand on parallel bars that are 30 in (76 cm) high versus 9 in (22cm) high.
+Imagine being a beginner and practicing your handstand on parallel bars that are 30 in (76 cm) high versus 9 in (22cm) high.

-Therefore, if you decide to get a pair, you should know that premium parallettes have a wooden handle.
+Premium parallettes have a wooden handle.
 It allows for a better grip than their metal counterpart does.
-When you use them make sure they don’t wobble.

 The extra challenge section will present calisthenics equipment necessary if you want to take your training to the next level.

 These are items that, if mastered, will propel you to the status of advanced athlete:

 Adding rings to your calisthenics equipment will add a new stimulus that you body has never experienced before.